 - Supervisor support

 In other areas of the business this is already understood.
 Taking a holistic perspective to build-in support and align appropriate behaviour at all points of vulnerability is something we see happening all the time.

 Why isn’t there more focus in these areas in compliance?

-And find out the results at our breakfast event in London next week.
-I’ll be sharing the feedback and leading a team of hand-picked experts to transform compliance for good.
+Find out how at our breakfast event in London at the end of February.
+I’ll be sharing the feedback while leading a team of hand-picked experts to transform compliance for good.
 See you there.